samkayal/giftbuz-nextjs/posts/tshirt-logo-printing-guide-2025.md

 - **Cons**: Costly setup for small runs, not ideal for photorealistic designs

 #### 2. Direct-to-Garment (DTG)
-- **How it works**: Digital inkjet printer sprays ink directly onto the t-shirt.
+- **How it works**: Digital inkjet printer sprays ink directly onto the polo t shirt.
 - **Best for**: Short runs, complex or colorful designs
 - **Pros**: No setup fees, photo-quality images, eco-friendly water-based inks
 - **Cons**: Slower production, may fade faster than screen print